Every week, I scan hundreds of headlines, read dozens of posts, and bring you the best of the best to save you time and mental energy.

 The stock market has smiled upon us, and depending on what I use for a budget number, we’ve met or exceeded not only the revised goal, but also that original lofty goal number.

-I’ve also been blessed with the good fortune of a blog that became a business, and even after donating half of the profits and paying taxes, we should have about enough leftover to support our anticipated annual budget.
+I’ve also been blessed with the good fortune of a blog that became a business, and even after donating half of the profits and paying taxes this year, we should have about enough leftover to support our anticipated annual budget.

 If you’re saying I won’t really be retired, I would agree with you.
 Retired Not Retired is a term I’ve used in the past.
 I will continue to “work” online, generating income, but now it’s optional.